 He has high praise for his team of ten calling them ‘incredible’ which in the past have made chemotherapy regimens for colleagues and friends with cancer.

-Mixing chemotherapy drugs is one of many services people would perhaps be surprised to learn takes place on their doorstep.
-And under Bill Wetherill’s guidance, the committed team of expert pharmacists, technicians and assistants will continue to play their part in saving lives.
+Mixing chemotherapy drugs is one of many services people may be surprised to learn takes place on their doorstep.
+Under Bill Wetherill’s guidance, the committed team of expert pharmacists, technicians and assistants will continue to play their part in saving lives.